ivangabriele/rorre/README.md

 You obviously need to **ignore the first Error Stack line** since `new RorreError()` is called within Rorre library.

-### Typescript
+### Typescript & Flow

-In Typescript, you will benefit from the autocompletion thanks to the types inference patterns included in the typings declaration.
+In Typescript and Flow, you will benefit from the autocompletion thanks to the types inference patterns included in the typings declaration.
 It's advisable not to try custom-typing your Error Dictionary to avoid interfering with the inference process.

-### Flow

-_In progress..._

 ## Localization